Custody transfer

 Due to the high level of accuracy required during custody transfer applications, the flowmeters which are used to perform this are subject to approval by an organization such as the American Petroleum Institute (API).

 Custody transfer operations can occur at a number of points along the way; these may include operations, transactions or transferring of oil from an oil production platform to a ship, barge, railcar, truck and also to the final destination point, such as a refinery.

-To complete standards and/or agreements and achieve maximum accuracy all parties included in fuel distribution processes (sellers and buyers, transport & storage services, fiscal depts) must follow the custody transfer procedures, appropriate measurements and related documenting operations must be fully implemented.
+To complete standards and/or agreements and achieve maximum accuracy all parties included in fuel distribution processes (sellers and buyers, transport & storage services, fiscal departments) must follow the custody transfer procedures, appropriate measurements and related documenting operations must be fully implemented.
 Custody transfer measurements involve measurements in pipelines, storage tanks, transportation tanks (tankers, trailers or railway tanks) - whole fuel distribution process must be traceable.
 In order measurements can be made in a volume or mass units (or both), so various metering methods are commonly used.

 Current volume of a product stored in a tank can be calculated using a tank capacity table (sometimes called "tank calibration table") and current levels and temperatures of a product in a tank.
 Tank capacity table stores data about level and appropriate volume in a tank and have a very high impact on overall accuracy of volume calculation.
 Typical accuracy of a capacity tables for custody transfer operations is 0.05..0.1%.
-Initial installation of a tank, its accuracy and lifecycle changes (like inclination or sediments) affect on the accuracy of the capacity table so they must be revised periodically.
+Initial installation of a tank, its accuracy and lifecycle changes (like inclination or sediments) affect the accuracy of the capacity table so they must be revised periodically.
 Some capacity tables are multidimensional and store additional data - like heel and trim for ships tanks density of stored products and/or are used in systems for automated volume/mass calculations.